EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/04-containers.md

 [In Proxmox, you install LXC containers via maintained templates.](https://pve.proxmox.com/wiki/Linux_Container) The script outlined in this post is simply automation for the process of downloading the template and creating a container based upon it.

-At the end of this you'll have a fully updated Arch, Debian, or Alpine Linux LXC container up and running, with secured SSH pubkey-only authentication.
+This script currently supports the following container distributions (more are easily added):

+ * `arch` - Arch Linux
+ * `debian` - Debian 11
+ * `alpine` - Alpine 3.15
+ * `fedora` - Fedora 35

 ## Usage